Code-Institute-Submissions/Ticketing-Platform-HMTL-and-CSS/docs/README.md

 Tried using maxlength and minlenght to ensure user would get error if they didn't enter credit card with 16 digits and cvv code with 3 digits.
 This wouldn't work so I used the html pattern attribute instead.
 Acknowledgement to W3 school is in Acknowledgement section.

+There was a horizontal scrollbar even though elements were set to 100vw.
+This is because a visual error is caused when the vh is above 100vh.
+Fixed this using overflow-x:hidden.
+Acknowledgement to stackoverflow answer is in the Acknowledgement section.

 ======

 Version control: